ConstantRobotics-Ltd/CodingStandards/README.md

 11. No destructor is always better when it’s the correct thing to do.
 If you dont need destructor, dont define the one.
 This rule is know as [Rule of zero](https://en.cppreference.com/w/cpp/language/rule_of_three)

 12. Try to avoid using global state.
-There are two main reasons :
-  - Global state can result in subtle and difficult to trace bugs where one function changes global state, and another function either relies on that change or is adversely affected by it.
-  - It is never known who might update the value.

-If you cant avoid using them at least make them internally linked by using unnamed namespaces.
-By this way, it will be invisible even if it is externed from another source file.
+If you can't avoid using them at least try to make them internally linked by using unnamed namespaces.

 ## Memory Management